 There are many things that factor in how much protein a person needs.
 Everything from your size, your goals, your fitness levels, your diet goals, your sex, and your overall health are things that can determine how much protein one needs.
 So with all of that in mind, are you getting enough, too little, or too much protein?
-Let’s address one of the most common questions: how much protein do you really need?
+Let’s address one of the most common questions.

 What Is Protein?

 Let’s start off with the basics explaining exactly what protein is and how your body uses it.
 To keep it simple, proteins are amino acids which the body uses to build everything from muscles, to your body’s connective tissues, to the structures in your eyes.
 The body uses about twenty different amino acids; ten of which your body doesn’t make or makes in too small of amounts so you must get them from diet (1).

 How Your Body Uses Protein

 Protein For Fat

 Let’s get rid of one myth right here: you can’t just eat a diet high in protein and expect not to get fat.
 For each gram of protein it carries four calories.
 This is something to take into consideration when training (or when you’re not training).
 The average american gets more protein than they need (1) and they also get way more calories than they need.
 So, anything that you take in (yes, including protein) will be stored as fat.

 It’s not your body’s preferred source of energy (the last preferred source, actually) but protein can also be used by your body for energy.
 If your body is having to use protein for energy, it’s not a good thing.
 You’ve used up your carbohydrate supply and likely your fat supply also.
 Thus your body will be literally, wasting away.

 Now here’s’ the obvious; protein is used by the body to promote natural growth (in growing children and adolescents), to build structures of the body, and to build or maintain muscle mass.
 Pretty simple concept, eh?